opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 It makes us work harder and we can cut ourselves - or more importantly our users - more easily.
 For most common programming problems, yes I would consider C harmful.

+The Swift language designers recently decided to remove support for the `++` and `--` operators from of the language (v3 and onwards).
+[They argue][swift-ref] that they are the source of too many errors. :thumbsup:

+Manual memory allocation is also a common form of security exploit, for example when it is not [allocated or deallocated properly.][dealloc].

 On the other hand C has its place in device drivers and other low level system code where OO and functional programming have traditionally struggled to add value.

-That crown may be at risk however as we continue to see the rise of non-C system level programming (such as Rust, Go and JavaScript) even in highly constrained environments such as [Kinoma][kinoma]
+That crown may be at risk however as we continue to see the rise of non-C system level programming languages such as Rust, Go and even JavaScript (see the 64Kb [Kinoma][kinoma])

 # Next OO